Carrier Impact Updates

 In August, announced additional belly capacity via Austrian Airlines and Brussels Airlines.
 Both subsidiaries are ramping up capacity from several key U.S. markets: resuming service from ORD, EWR, and IAD to VIE.

-Austrian Airlines offers additional capacity to Bangkok with its direct VIE-BKK service starting August 1.
+Austrian Airlines resumed direct VIE-BKK service August 1.

 Announced a permanent 10 percent capacity cut on April 7, reducing fleet size, capacity at Frankfurt and Munich airports and discontinuing discount airline Germanwings.
 Learn more.